|MEETING PLACE:||Jose Marti International Airport, Havana, Cuba|

 There are no public laundry facilities in Cuba.
-If you need laundry services, they may be available at our hotel.
-Ask at the front desk and make sure it will be ready by the time we depart.
-Generally the price is between CUC$6-8 for a plastic shopping bag of clothes, but confirm the cost first.
+If you need laundry service it may be available at any given casa particular – some may offer the service, others will not.
+Ask your host and make sure it will be ready by the time we depart.
+Generally the price is between CUC$6-8 for a small bag of clothes, but confirm the cost first.

 If you are taking any prescription drugs, be certain that you bring a sufficient supply to last through the trip.
 Travel with the original containers and carry important medications in your carry-on bag.
 You may not find your commonly used drugs in Cuba.

 Talk with your doctor about Cipro or other over-the-counter options as a treatment for potential stomach ailments.

 Although there are no required immunizations for entry into Cuba, we recommend you contact your doctor or local travel clinic for information about recommended vaccinations.
 As part of routine travel vaccines, they may suggest you get inoculated against Typhoid, Hepatitis A and/or B, and Tetanus.
 More information is provided at the CDC:

 Even if you aren’t anticipating your menstrual period, come prepared for it, as you may not be able to easily purchase supplies when in Cuba.
 You can use sandwich sized Ziploc baggies during the day to store feminine products while you are on the water or hiking, and you can then discretely dispose of the baggies when you reach our lodging accommodations.
 When possible, we recommend o.b.® tampons, which are 1/3 the size of regular tampons, tuck discreetly into pockets and have less paper wrapping.
 If you use pads, be sure to bring extras.
 Many women suggest bringing a small supply of baby wipes.